Biomolecular condensate: Liquid biomolecular condensates

 In biology, the most relevant forms of phase separation are either liquid–liquid or liquid–solid, although there have been reports of gas vesicles surrounded by a phase separated protein coat in the cytoplasm of some microorganisms.

+Composition and selectivity

+Condensate components are usually divided into scaffolds, which drive phase separation, and clients, which do not phase separate on their own but can still be recruited into the dense phase.
+Client recruitment depends on the number of available binding sites as well as the valency and affinity of the client, so changes in scaffold stoichiometry can alter the composition of the condensate.

+Partitioning is also influenced by physical factors that are distinct from specific binding.
+Because condensates consist of dense networks of intrinsically disordered regions (IDRs), inserting a molecule restricts the conformational freedom of the surrounding chains, resulting in an entropic penalty that increases with particle size.
+Calculations combined with coarse-grained modelling show that the free energy of insertion increases with both IDR density and particle size, and becomes dependent on particle surface area once the particle is larger than the network mesh size.
+At typical IDR concentrations, particles as small as 4 nm in diameter can be almost entirely excluded, with approximately 97% exclusion in the absence of favourable interactions with condensate components.

 Condensate microenvironment

 The condensate microenvironment refers to the distinct internal physical and chemical conditions within biomolecular condensates that influence molecular behavior and biochemical activity.
 These environments can differ markedly from the surrounding cellular milieu in terms of material property, pH, and chemical property.
 Rather than acting solely as passive concentration hubs, condensates modulate their internal milieu to promote selective partitioning, regulate reaction kinetics, and enable context-specific biological functions.

 Experimental studies have revealed several mechanisms by which condensate microenvironments operate.
 The material properties of condensates have been linked to condensate composition and functions.
 Nucleolar condensates have been shown to maintain internal pH gradients that influence RNA processing and protein composition.
 Other studies have demonstrated that different nuclear condensates exhibit distinct solvent characteristics, shaping the partitioning behavior of small molecules and biochemical cofactors.

 Further direct evidence comes from experiments using synthetic tools to manipulate condensate material properties.
 One study introduced a genetically encoded peptide, killswitch, that selectively arrests condensate dynamics without disrupting their scaffolds, enabling controlled perturbation of condensate material property in live cells.
 This intervention altered the protein composition of transcriptional condensates and impaired their biological activity.
 In mouse leukemia model driven by fusion oncoprotein, condensate arrest suppressed target gene expression and inhibited cell proliferation.
 These findings provide mechanistic support for the functional relevance of the condensate microenvironment.

 Together, these studies establish the condensate microenvironment as a key mechanism in the regulation of biochemical specificity, localization, and activity within cells.